sammcj/smcleod/_pages/quotes-musings.md

 ---

+> "None are more hopelessly enslaved than those who falsely believe they are free."

+\- Johann Wolfgang Von Goethe, Elective Affinities

+---

 > "When I'm working on a problem, I never think about beauty.
 I think only how to solve the problem.
 But when I have finished, if the solution is not beautiful, I know it is wrong."

 \- R. Buckminster Fuller